-Peter Nelson is the executive vice president of HBO Sports, but he’s been in the news recently for being the boyfriend of Sofia Franklyn from the Call Her Daddy podcast.
-The two hosts of Call Her Daddy, Sofia Franklyn and Alexandra Cooper, are allegedly not speaking to each other anymore amid rumors of bad blood between the two, the New York Post reported.
+Peter Nelson is the executive vice president of HBO Sports, but he’s made headlines in the past for being the boyfriend of Sofia Franklyn from the Call Her Daddy podcast.
+The two hosts original hosts of Call Her Daddy, Sofia Franklyn and Alexandra Cooper, were reported by the New York Post to have a falling out about the podcast’s direction and Nelson’s involvement.
+In August 2020, it was reported that he had left his position as the president of HBO Sports.

-Call Her Daddy is a podcast owned by Barstool Sports, which typically features the two hosts sharing explicit details of their sexual exploits and close friendship.
+Call Her Daddy is a podcast owned by Barstool Sports, which featured Franklyn and Cooper sharing explicit details of their sexual exploits and close friendship.
 It became the top-rated female podcast on iTunes, but the Post reported that when they began receiving new offers, they argued over their existing contract with Barstool Sports.
 “They’re not speaking to each other anymore.
 They’ve completely turned on each other and started arguing over who was the real talent and who did more of the heavy lifting [for the podcast],” the outlet said, as per an insider.

-The insider added that a lot of the tension and the ongoing feud has to do with Franklyn’s boyfriend, 38-year-old Peter Nelson.
+The insider added that a lot of the tension and the feud between the original co-hosts had to do with Franklyn’s rumored boyfriend, 38-year-old Peter Nelson.

-Here’s what you need to know about Sofia Franklyn’s boyfriend Peter Nelson:
+Here’s what you need to know about Peter Nelson:

-1. He Has Reportedly Been Advising the Pair Behind the Scenes & Looking for a New Contract for the Duo Despite Their Existing Contract
+1. He Was Reportedly Advising the Pair Behind the Scenes & Looking for a New Contract for the Duo Despite Their Existing Contract

-Social media has been unhappy with Nelson’s supposed involvement, blaming the executive for “ending Call Her Daddy.”
+Social media was unhappy with Nelson’s supposed involvement, blaming the executive for “ending Call Her Daddy.”
 One user wrote: “If 2020 was a year, It would be Peter Nelson. @callherdaddy #suitman.”
 Another said: “Peter Nelson ruined HBO Boxing and now Call Her Daddy.
 Great track record.
 Enemy of success.”
-One tweet reads: “peter nelson has hurt me more than any guy ever has.”
+One tweet read: “peter nelson has hurt me more than any guy ever has.”

-2. Nelson Has Been Dating Franklyn For at Least a Year & Was Apparently Acting as a ‘Manager’ for Her
+2. Nelson Had Been Dating Franklyn For at Least a Year & Was Apparently Acting as a ‘Manager’ for Her

-Nelson has been dating 28-year-old Franklyn for at least a year.
-Franklyn apparently began referring to Nelson as “suit man” on the podcast from early 2019.
+Nelson had been dating 28-year-old Franklyn for at least a year.
+Franklyn apparently began referring to Nelson as “suitman” on the podcast from early 2019.
 The two were pictured together at the 6th annual Village Fete in Brooklyn, New York, on April 27, 2019.
+It’s unclear if the two are still together at the time of this writing.

 Barstool Sports founder Dave Portnoy spoke about their relationship on the podcast, saying that Nelson was one of the main reasons the situation escalated.
 Portnoy said, “I was starting to hear whispers, and [Cooper] confirmed it, and this is a big part of the story, [Franklyn’s] new boyfriend … Peter Nelson, HBO executive, probably greenlit a hit piece on me not too long ago, [came] into the mix not too long ago.
 He was the one who brought in all these lawyers.”